Psigio/JsonToCSharpConverter/Readme.md

 > Note: This is a work in progress, so is almost certainly buggy.
 Use at your own risk!

-TODO - clean up code, unit tests, format C# output etc
+TODO - clean up code, unit tests, improve formatting of C# output etc